Mortgage to Rent

 • The Lender provides you with the Mortgage to Rent application form and letter of consent.
 You must sign this letter of consent within two weeks to say you wish to proceed and the lender can share your details with third parties (us, the AHB or Private Company that may purchase your property).

 • The Lender will give you a letter stating that your mortgage is unsustainable.
-You must bring this letter to us when you apply for Social Housing Support.
-The Social Housing Support application is assessed by us within 4 weeks, if all information has been received.
+You must bring this letter to the Council when you apply for Social Housing Support.
+The Social Housing Support application is assessed by the Allocation Section within 4 weeks, if all information has been received.

 • If you are approved for Social Housing Support by us, your Mortgage to Rent Application is sent by your lender to the Housing Agency.